146th Preakness Stakes Betting

-Most of the jockeys you see on this list won the Preakness Stakes several times way back in the day.
+Most of the jockeys you see on this list won the Preakness Stakes several times back in the day.
 However, it isn't out of the ordinary to see an active jockey go on a bit of a run.
-The most famous run in recent times, of course, is Victor Espinoza, who won the Kentucky Derby and the Preakness Stakes in consecutive years with California Chrome and American Pharoah respectively.
+The most famous recent run came from Victor Espinoza, who won the Kentucky Derby and the Preakness Stakes in consecutive years with California Chrome and American Pharoah respectively.

 Kent Desormeaux won his third Preakness Stakes aboard Exaggerator in 2016, giving him a span of 18 years from his first Preakness victory until his third.

 The record of six Preakness Stakes victories held by Eddie Arcaro figures to stand up for quite some time in the future though, as no active jockey has more than three career Preakness Stakes wins.